medialab/minet/docs/cli.md

   --rcfile RCFILE             Custom path to a minet configuration file.
   --base-url BASE_URL         Base url used to resolve relative urls.
   --from {html,text}          Extract urls from which kind of source?
+  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
+  --total TOTAL               Total number of items to process.
+Necessary if you want to display a finite progress indicator.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the results will be printed to stdout.
-  -s SELECT, --select SELECT  Columns to keep in output, separated by comma.
-  --total TOTAL               Total number of lines in CSV file.
-Necessary if you want to display a finite progress indicator for large input files.

 examples: